zgompert/DimensionsExperiment/README.md

 1. *M. sativa*

+ * Filtered for phiX, Split files, then demultiplexed as per usualls

  * DNA sequences aligned to the *M. sativa* reference genome with *bwa* (0.7.17-r1188) with *bwa mem*

 ```bash